biolab/scorange-hugo/content/getting-started/workflow_examples.md

 +++
-title= "Workflow examples"
+title= "Workflows"
 image =  "/images/template_workflow.png"
-button =  false
+button = true
 thumbnailImagePosition = "right"
 weight = 30
-buttonText = ""
+buttonText = "Workflow Examples" buttonURL = "/workflows/"
 +++

-Software scOrange includes a wide array of workflow templates designed to help you get familiar with the application.
-Pick Templates on the Welcome screen to explore.
+From loading the data to preprocessing, visualization, to modeling, workflows define the data analysis pipelines.
+Check out our workflow gallery, download any workflow, and run it with scOrange.
+Or pick a workflow from Templates gallery in scOrange's Welcome screen.